camlogical/Secuhex/README.md

 # Secuhex
 > Desktop Application for the popular forum Secuhex.com
 ## What is Secuhex.com ?
-1Hack is forum where everyone can share knowledge with each other.
+Secuhex is forum where everyone can share knowledge with each other.
 There are alot of tutorials, guides and articles for free.
 Sometimes there are giveaways ,too :wink:
 ## What is this application then?
 It is a way of keeping you connected to the forum.
 All you have to do is click on the shortcut on your desktop and you get all the new guides , tutorials and tools we developed just for you.
 ## How to install?